In the year from 1 April 2021 to 31 March 2022 the Discrimination Advice Officers dealt with 2,879 enquiries.

 Of the enquiries received this year:

 The percentage breakdown of enquiries has remained consistent over the past five years.
-Disability enquiries have risen slightly, being 41% of the overall total last year.
-In the past five years, disability enquiries have been the biggest area of calls to the Commission’s help line, followed by complaints of alleged sex discrimination.
-There is a generally consistent pattern, with increasing volume of calls reflecting more calls about disability discrimination.
+The proportion of disability enquiries has risen on last year.
+In the past ten years, complaints about possible disability discrimination have been the biggest area of calls to the Commission’s help line, followed by complaints of alleged sex discrimination.

 Applications for assistance are directed by Legal Funding Committeess (LFC)

-For further information about equality law, and the different types of discrimination which are recognized under the law, see our sections on equality in:
+For further information about equality law, and the different types of discrimination which are recognized under the law, see our sections on:

 Discrimination advice team